anttiluode/EEGTools/README.md

 EDIT: ADDED the EEG Wavefield Viewer 3 that has third mode.
 Power.
 So when you select the band it just shows the combined power on those two frequencies on top of the interpolation and phase.
+You can get to it like to others with m button.

 ![Pic1](pic1.png)